wp-plugins/threewp-broadcast/readme.txt

 Currently the Premium Pack offers:

-* Queue - to broadcast posts to tens / hundreds of blogs at a time, bypassing Wordpress and PHP limitations.
+* Queue adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
+* Views adds support for WP Types and Views content templates.

 == Installation ==